Dog Breed Guide – Saint Bernards

 • Bloat occurs when there is gas distension without stomach torsion.

-Ideally, they should have written documentation from the Orthopedic Foundation for Animals (OFA) and the Canine Eye Registration Foundation (CERF) clearing your puppy’s parents of hip and elbow dysplasia, heart disease, and eye problems.
+Before acquiring a puppy, research reputable breeders with certifications from organizations like Orthopedic Foundation for Animals (OFA) and the Canine Eye Registration Foundation (CERF), ensuring the parents are screened for genetic defects.
 PennHip certification of hips is also accepted.

 Conclusion